fuzzball-muck/fuzzball/README_DOCKER.md

 * FB_USE_SSL - If this is '1', we will use SSL.
 Any other value (or unset) will not enable SSL.
 * FB_SELF_SIGN - If this is '1', we will generate self-signed certs if there are no certs already made and FB_USE_SSL is 1.
 Otherwise, if FB_USE_SSL is 1 and this is unset, and there are no SSL certificates, you will get an error.

-There is a .env file which contains some defaults for these:
+There is an .env file in this directory, which contains some defaults for these:

 * FB_PORT defaults to 4201
 * FB_SSL_PORT defaults to 4202